jrgoodpasture/PHP_MySQL/README.md

 3. Go to the location of the wampserver folder in your computer (e.g. C:/wamp64)

 4. Delete the existing "www" folder and paste your copied "www" folder.

+5. Go to your internet browser and type in "localhost"